dickdonohue/hello-world/Markdown language Cheat sheet (MD).md

    - To show _triple_ backticks \(` ``` `) as code in a Markdown document, you will need to surround it with a _single_ backtick \(``` ` ```)
    - or if you don't need to show it as "code", you can just prefix it with a backslash  \(`\`)
+5. When it comes to these Markdown documents, I get a little CDO _\(that's OCD in alphabetical order!)_